14islands/14islands-com-v2/app/blog/_posts/2016-03-23-trends-at-sxsw-interactive-2016.md

 In 1790, 96% of US jobs where in farming, because of automation this number is down to 1.9% today.
 Less people will be needed in todays world.
 Tasks are being automated by robots and artifical inteligent.
 At the same time, new fields with new types of jobs are created.
 A good example are social marketing roles that did not exist few years back.

 Technology innovation, human touch and special talents will remain in-demand.
-This is a challange for all of us, to educate people for jobs that are needed in the future.
+It's is a challange for all of us, to educate people for jobs that are needed in the future.

 {% include blog-author-hjortur.html %}